ga-curriculum/controlled-forms-in-react-lab/exercise/README.md

 ]);
 ```

 You'll also need a second state variable called `newBook`.
-This will be an object with a `title` key and an `author` key, both of which will hold empty strings for now.
+This will be an object with a `title` key and an `author` key, which will hold empty strings for now.

 ### Exercise 3: Create event handlers

-For this lab you'll need three event handlers:
+For this lab, you'll need three event handlers:

 #### 1. `handleInputChange`
 This function will be triggered whenever a user types in an input field.
 It should accept an event object as a parameter.

 Use the spread operator (...) to create a new copy of the `newBook` object, updating only the relevant property with the new value from the input field.

-Update `newBook` state to the copied newBook object using the `setNewBook` setter function.
+Update the `newBook` state to the copied newBook object using the `setNewBook` setter function.

 #### 2. `handleAddBook`
 This function will be triggered when the user submits the form.

-Inside this function, create a copy of the existing books array using the spread operator.
+Create a copy of the existing books array inside this function using the spread operator.
 Add the `newBook` object (containing the user's input) to this copied array.

 Use the `setBooks` setter function to update state with the new array - effectively adding the book to our collection.

 #### 3. `handleSubmit`
-This function will handle form submission.
+This function will handle the form submission.
 It should accept an event object as a parameter.

 Inside this function, prevent the default form submission behavior using `event.preventDefault()`.

-Call the `handleAddBook` function to add the new book to our collection.
+Call the `handleAddBook` function to add a new book to our collection.

 Clear the `newBook` state object by setting it back to an empty object, ready for the next addition.

 ### Exercise 4: Form creation

-Use JSX to create a form with sections for "Title" and "Author".
+Use JSX to create a form with "Title" and "Author" sections.
 Add input fields for each, where users can type in their book details.

-Make sure to connect these input fields to their corresponding properties in the `newBook` state object using the `value` and `onChange` attributes.
+Connect these input fields to their corresponding properties in the `newBook` state object using the `value` and `onChange` attributes.

 Finally, add a submit button to your form.
-Don't forget to attach your `onSubmit` handler to the form as well!
+Don't forget to attach your `onSubmit` handler to the form!

 ### Exercise 5: Map through your books

 Iterate through the `books` array in your `Bookshelf` component using the `map` function.

 For each book, create a "book card" using a `<div>`, and display the book's title and author within the card.